header-langage

 Scan to Download the APP

-Analysis: Kraken's Approval for Fed Master Account a Historic Milestone for the Crypto Industry, Potentially Triggering Wave of Crypto Institutional Applications
+Analysis: Kraken's Approval for Fed Master Account a Historic Breakthrough for Crypto Industry, May Trigger Wave of Crypto Firm Applications

-BlockBeats News, March 4th, Crypto reporter Eleanor Terrett posted on social media, saying, "The United States' second-largest cryptocurrency exchange Kraken has just accomplished something unprecedented in the crypto industry - obtaining key access to the Federal Reserve.
-Kraken's banking arm, Kraken Financial, has been approved by the Federal Reserve Bank of Kansas City to open a master account with the Fed.
-This marks the first time a native crypto company has gained (albeit limited) direct access to the Fed's payment system.
-This approval comes after Kraken submitted its application to the Federal Reserve Bank of Kansas City in October 2020, five and a half years ago."
+BlockBeats News, March 4th, Crypto reporter Eleanor Terrett posted on social media, stating, "The second-largest U.S. cryptocurrency exchange Kraken has just accomplished something no crypto company has done before—obtained key access from the Federal Reserve.
+Kraken's banking arm, Kraken Financial, has received approval from the Kansas City Fed to open an account with the Federal Reserve.
+This marks the first time a native crypto company has obtained (albeit limited) direct access to the Federal Reserve's payment system.
+This approval comes after Kraken submitted its application to the Kansas City Fed in October 2020, a five and a half year process."

-This account allows Kraken to have direct access to the Federal Reserve's payment system, but does not include the right to use Federal Reserve lending tools.
-The company can hold reserves and settle in central bank money.
-However, it cannot issue loans, use the discount window, or operate as a traditional commercial bank.
+This account allows Kraken direct access to the Federal Reserve's payment system, but does not include access to Federal Reserve lending tools.
+The company can hold reserves and settle transactions with central bank funds.
+However, it cannot make loans, use the discount window, or operate as a traditional commercial bank.

 According to sources, Kraken's approval is seen as a "pilot" project to test this new model.
-This decision holds historical significance for the crypto industry, which has long been excluded from the traditional banking system, and signals a shift in the Federal Reserve's stance.
-This move may trigger a wave of other crypto companies applying for Fed master accounts.
-Custodia Bank, Anchorage, and Ripple's U.S. banking partners have already applied for master accounts."
+This decision holds historical significance for the crypto industry, long excluded from the traditional banking system, and signals a shift in the Federal Reserve's attitude.
+This move may trigger a wave of other crypto companies applying for Federal Reserve master accounts.
+Custodia Bank, Anchorage, and Ripple's U.S. bank partners have all applied for master accounts."

 举报 Correction/Report